Kavency/ITHS_Projects/README.md

 + [WPF](https://github.com/Kavency/ITHS_Projects/tree/Release/Exercises/WPF)

 ### Assignments
 This is where special assignments resides.
-These assignments counts towards the grade given at the end.
+These assignments count towards the grade given at the end.
 I will add links to each assignment when each assignment is completed and made public.
 Each assignment will have its own repo.

 **C#**
 + [Labb 01](https://github.com/Kavency/ITHS_Labb01) - Algorithms